The amplifier in your system has some extra components attached at the end of your speaker cables !

 Below is a graph showing each order of crossover for low and high frequencies as they combine.
 This example is showing a 1000 Hz (1KHz ) crossover point

-It all appears quite functional, harmless and unimportant, the crossover is hidden away and we don't see it working.
-Loudspeaker manufacturers rarely mention them in their specifications, usually just quoting the single crossover frequency and not stating the strength/order of crossover filters used.
-Reviewers normally take a cursory look using the limited information from the user manual and like the majority of us, do not really want to know the type of filter being used.
+The crossover appears quite functional, benign and unimportant, it's hidden away and we don't see it working.
+Loudspeaker manufacturers rarely mention them in their specifications, usually just quoting the single crossover frequency and not stating the strength/order of filters used.
+Reviewers normally take a cursory look using the limited information from the user manual and are reluctant to fill a review with these technicalities

 For the loudspeaker designer the choice of filter tells them a great deal before the listening begins